wemake-services/wemake-vue-template/template/docs/template/vue.md

 To bind `nuxt` and `vue-router` together we need an additional [`router-module`](https://github.com/nuxt-community/router-module).

+To use `generate` command you will need to manually specify which pages do you need to generate.
+Refer to the [`generate` docs][generate-docs] on the possible options.

 You can disable `vue-router` and switch to [`nuxt` pages](https://nuxtjs.org/guide/routing).